Devices

 Settings

-This window allows you to set device specific parameters.
-All what is here depends on firmware.
-It is normally useful for devices that doesn’t feature any human operatable display, as in these cases the RaceStudio 3 is the only interface to them.
+This window allows you to configure device-specific parameters, which depend on the firmware.
+It is particularly useful for devices without a built-in display, as RaceStudio 3 is their only interface.

 Tracks